Smart Grids Data Analysis: A Systematic Mapping Study: SMS Results

-In Bianchi et al. (2015)\citeM{SMS139:Bianchi20151931}, authors report the source code for a recurrent neural networks \cite{ref:ScardapaneNN2015} used together with PCA decomposition for short-term load forecasting.
-Natividad et al. (2017) \citeM{SMS203:Natividad2017}, focus on the usage of machine learning for prediction of energy demand, providing a GitHub repository for data analysis tools for the Power TAC simulation environment.
-Hoeverstad et al. (2015) \citeM{SMS148:Hoeverstad2015} provide on GitHub a framework for load forecasting, used in the article about short-term load forecasting with seasonal decomposition.
-Bonfigli et al. (2015) \citeM{SMS140:Bonfigli20151175} provide a Non-Intrusive Load Monitoring (NILM) Toolkit, a whole framework that can be used by other researchers interested in NIALM (\textit{C4. load segregation}, in our classification).
-An interesting feature of such toolkit is that it allows to reuse public datasets in the analysis, improving the comparability of research results (for a list of publicly available datasets, see \cite{ref:chren2018SCSP,ref:pereira2018performance}).
+Ceci \textit{et al.} (2019) \citeM{083:ceci_spatial_2019} deal with renewable energy forecasting and provide the Java implementation of several entropy-based ANNs, together with the datasets used and all the experimental results.
+Laurinec \textit{et al.} (2019) \citeM{068:Laurinec2019413} focus on the improvement of power consumption forecasting and provide an R-based implementation of a multiple data streams clustering method.
+Butunoi \textit{et al.} (2018) \citeM{079:Butunoi20181} are interested in the classification of customers power consumption patterns and provide the Java implementation of Logical-Shapelets for time-series classification.
+Natividad \textit{et al.} (2017) \citeM{SMS203:Natividad2017}, focus on the usage of machine learning for prediction of energy demand, providing a GitHub repository for data analysis tools for the Power TAC simulation environment.
+In Bianchi \textit{et al.} (2015)\citeM{SMS139:Bianchi20151931}, authors report the source code for a recurrent neural networks \cite{ref:ScardapaneNN2015} used together with PCA decomposition for short-term load forecasting.
+Hoeverstad \textit{et al.} (2015) \citeM{SMS148:Hoeverstad2015} provide on GitHub a framework for load forecasting, used in the article about short-term load forecasting with seasonal decomposition.
+Bonfigli \textit{et al.} (2015) \citeM{SMS140:Bonfigli20151175} provide a Non-Intrusive Load Monitoring (NILM) Toolkit, a whole framework that can be used by other researchers interested in NIALM (\textit{C4. load segregation}, in our classification).
+An interesting feature of such toolkit is that it allows to reuse public datasets in the analysis, improving the comparability of research results.

-We looked at the usage of datasets (Fig. \ref{figure:availability-datasets}).
-In most cases, there are either private, public, or a combination of public and private datasets.
-In some papers, the used dataset is generated by means of simulations (seen in RQ6) or during an experiment.
-In this latter case, the datasets are always private and not available.